 - The English dub of Duel Masters included some Japanese phrases such as "Ike" ("Go!") and "Todome da" ("The finishing blow!") during the games.

-- Due to the popularity of Initial D the Toyota Sprinter Trueno is also known as "Hachi-Roku" (eighty-six).
-This is due to the fact that the characters refer to the car by the chassis number begins with (AE86), and it's usually left untranslated by fans.
-Due to Toyota's way of numbering this means that the engine bay will fit a A-series engine.
+- Due to the popularity of Initial D the Toyota Sprinter Trueno is also known as "Hachi-Roku" (eight-six).
+This is due to the fact that the car's chassis number is (AE86), and it's usually left untranslated by fans.
+Due to Toyota's way of numbering, this means that the engine bay will fit an A-series engine.
 Fans of the series will note that the engine used in Takumi's 86 is a 4A-GE (both versions) which means that it is an A-series engine.